 ABSTRACT

 Tamarind kernel is a typical under-emphasized by product of tamarind pulp industry.
-The kernel is a fair source of protein, fat (essential fatty acids), carbohydrates and minerals which attributes its potential to replace conventional flour to develop low cost functional foods.
-In addition to its nutraceutical rich properties, the polysaccharide from tamarind kernel flour has the potential to be used as food additive.
-The tamarind kernel posses nutrient dense and nutraceutical rich natures, yet there is a fallback in consumption of tamarind kernels.
-The study aims to exploit the under- utilised tamarind kernel for value addition to improve the acceptability and consumption of tamarind kernels.
+The kernel is a fair source of protein, fat (essential fatty acids), carbohydrates and minerals which attributes its potential to replace conventional flour to develop new food produts.
+In addition to its nutraceutical rich properties, the polysaccharides from the tamarind kernel flour have the potential to be used as food additive.
+The tamarind kernel flour posses nutrient dense and nutraceutical rich natures, yet there is a fallback in consumption of tamarind kernels.
+The study aims to exploit the under- utilized tamarind kernel for value addition to improve the acceptability and consumption of tamarind kernel based food products.

 6

-7 Keywords: Tamarind kernel flour, Protein-rich legume, Under-utilized legume, Low cost, Cookies 8
+7 Keywords: Tamarind kernel flour; Protein-rich legume; Under-utilized legume; Low cost;Cookies 8

 INTRODUCTION